readytensor/rt-llm-eng-cert-week6/aws-setup/bedrock/README.md

 ---

 ## Step 2: Request Bedrock Model Access

+(most models are already enabled.
+A few models like from Anthropic require approval)
+Note: The AWS console may have changed but follow the steps in essence.

 1. Go to AWS Console → Bedrock → Model access (left sidebar)
 2. Click "Manage model access"